kwgt/ipcam/README.md

   <dt>-D, --digest-auth=YAML-FILE</dt>
   <dd>Specifies to use restrict access by Digest Authentication.
 This argument is followed by a password file written in YAML.</dd>

-  <dt>-A, --add-user=USER-NAME,PASSWORD</dt>
+  <dt>-A, --add-user</dt>
   <dd>Add entry to the password file.
-If you specify this option, only to add an entry to the password file to exit this application.</dd>
+If this option is specified, the user name and password must be specified as arguments.
+And if you specify this option, only to add an entry to the password file to exit this application.<br>
+  Overwrites the entry if you specify an existing user name.</dd>

   <dt>--bind=ADDR</dt>
   <dd>Specify the address to which the HTTP server binds. by default, IPv6 any address("::") is used.</dd>